zeldacl/clojure-academy/doc/TECH_SYSTEM_ENERGY.md

 A centralized configuration system that manages all energy system settings.

+### 7. API Module

+The API module (`api.clj`) provides a clean, stable interface for other mods to interact with the energy system.
+Key features include:

+- Energy storage creation and management
+- Energy transfer between tile entities
+- Network node discovery and management
+- Configuration access
+- Energy capability protocol implementation

+The API is designed to be backward compatible and provides clear documentation for all public functions.

 ## Initialization Sequence

 The energy system initializes in the following order: